edgeless-project/edgeless/examples/dda_demo/README.md

 The configuration of a `dda resource` in edgeless is done in the corresponding`workflow.json`.
 Inside the `workflow.json`, configuration for dda topics to be subscribed and dda publications to be performed are passed in form of a JSON string.

-This can be done by modifying the two dollowing fields that need to be updated to be used in other settings.
+This can be done by modifying the two following fields that need to be updated to be used in other settings.

 1. `dda_com_subscription_mapping`: The subscription array is an array of json objects that define which topics to subscribe to and what to do when an event is encountered.
 It contains following fields
    1. `ddatopic`: This is the topic name to which DDA should subscribe to.